osrf/TSC-RMW-Reports/README.md

 ### 2.1.5 Performance and Behavior Differences

-In this subsection, we will motivate why this setting matters so much and should be considered when comparing the "out-of-the-box" behavior of `rmw_fastrtps_cpp` and `rmw_cyclonedds_cpp`, and why we should be care when considering switching the default setting for users.
+In this subsection, we will motivate why this setting matters so much and should be considered when comparing the "out-of-the-box" behavior of `rmw_fastrtps_cpp` and `rmw_cyclonedds_cpp`, and why we should be careful when considering switching the default setting for users.

 #### 2.1.5.1 Impact on Performance